-Some may seem basic, but you’ll be surprised at how many of the below even the most experienced communications professional may forget when sharing their CV with the team here at VMAGROUP.
+Some tips may seem basic but you’ll be surprised at how many even the most experienced communications and marketing professionals forget when sharing their CV with our team at VMA GROUP.

-A CV should contain some form of introduction/personal profile to give the hiring manager or recruiter an insight into who you are as a person, what your key skills are and what you’re looking for in your next role.
-This is your chance to sell yourself and make the reader want to read on.
-It’s surprising how many people disregard this important aspect of their CV, but when we receive 10, 50 and even 100 applications for every job we share, it can be something as simple as a creative and engaging personal profile which secures an initial call or face to face interview.
+A CV should contain some form of introduction/personal profile to give the hiring manager or recruiter an insight into who you are as a part, what your key skills are, and what you’re looking for in your next role.
+It’s surprising how many people disregard this aspect of their CV, but when a company receives a huge number of applications for every role, someone as simple as an engaging personal profile can be the key to securing an initial call or interview.

-If you don’t tailor your CV for each role you go for you may end up missing out key pieces of experience which could secure you an interview.
-Take the time to focus on the job responsibilities and match up your most relevant experience to catch the hiring manager’s attention.
+Without tailoring your CV for each specific role you go for, you may end up missing out on key pieces of experience that could secure you an interview.
+Take the time to highlight your most relevant skills, experiences and qualifications that match up with the key responsibilities mentioned in the job description.

-Again, this is rather subjective, but through my experience I’d advise to include your interests at the end of your CV to add a little more personality to your application.
-This can not only be an ice breaker at interview but can lead to finding common ground/ mutual interests with a hiring manager.
-One example we recently had was a candidate’s interests section including their passion for horse riding; this just so happened to be the interviewer’s favourite hobby which led to a 10 minute conversation, building rapport before going into detail about the role and their experience.
+While this is subjective, from our experience, we’d advise you include a small ‘interests’ section at the end of your CV to add a little more personality to your application.
+Not only can this be an icebreaker at an interview, but can lead to you finding common ground or mutual interests with a hiring manager.
+For example, a recent candidate of ours included their passion for horse riding in their interests section.
+This just so happened to be the interviewer’s favourite hobby, which led to a 10 minute conversation, building rapport before diving deeper into the role and their experience.

 Our latest survey of over 650 internal communications professionals shows that less than 50% have been on a training course in the last 12 months.
 If you’re doing extra-curricular work and attending courses to further your knowledge then I’d certainly recommend adding this onto your qualifications or interests section as it’ll set you apart from the majority that don’t.

-Due to the sheer volume of applications, hiring managers will reject CVs if programmes such as SharePoint are written with a lower case ‘p’ in the middle, so put on those proofreading glasses before applying for that next role!
+When roles have a huge amount of applications, hiring managers will even reject CVs if programmes such as ‘SharePoint’ are written with a lower case ‘p’ in the middle.
+Attention to detail is crucial!